Nuclearfossil/SharpDX-Rastertek-Tutorials/README.md

 </h4><i>
 -  1763 lines   - (C++: 1443 FPS C#: 1492 FPS)
 </i><br /><p>
 This Tutorial shows you how to utilize DirectInput, a now depricated API, however alot of examples use it, so this is what we are implementing here accepting input from both the keyboard and the mouse using SharpDX.
+This functionality allows us to use the Arrow Keys and A for UP and Z for down & PagUp for Looking up nad PagDown for looking down, and we use this in most of the Tutorials to follow.
 </p></td></tr>